Kinichi Hagimoto: Meeting with Chaplin

 In 1971 Hagimoto met with Charlie Chaplin, who was living in seclusion in Switzerland at the time, for a Fuji Television production.

 It all started when Hagimoto mentioned Chaplin as a comedian he respected.
 Actually, Hagimoto only mentioned his name because "he is the most famous comedian on earth", while only having seen Chaplin's movies a couple of times.

 At the time, it was said that Chaplin would not meet anyone, and the production staff was uncertain whether it would actually happen, but a confident Hagimoto set off for Switzerland.
 Hagimoto was given 4 days.
 On the first day, as feared he was told by carers that Chaplin was not available.
 The next day, they were able to see Chaplin in his car as he returned home but were not allowed on his property.
 They were advised by Toraichi Kouno, a former driver for Chaplin, that "if there was a woman he would probably meet with you" and "he likes Japanese".
 Hagimoto brought a Hakata doll as a gift to the house and was told by Chaplin's manager that they would take the gift, but only tell Chaplin of the visitor from Japan.
 On the last day, Hagimoto persisted by trying to explain that he just came to express his respect for the man, but was refused by the manager again.
 An angry and frustrated Hagimoto started yelling in Japanese, "That movie (full of humanism) is just a lie!"
 Chaplin, who overheard the commotion, came out to see what was happening, and warmly greeted him.
 According to Hagimoto, the manager explained that various extortionists constantly visit the house so he refused unsolicited visitors access to Chaplin.

 After the visit, Hagimoto has had a deep respect for Chaplin and has even watched all his works.
-In December 1977 during the Nippon Broadcasting Rajio Charitī Myūjikkuson news of Chaplin's death was reported by Hagimoto, who spontaneously started crying.
+In December 1977 during the Nippon Broadcasting Rajio Chariti Myujikkuson news of Chaplin's death was reported by Hagimoto, who spontaneously started crying.